Documentation

 • math gap

 Note: Keep in mind that the index of the gap in the module is defined by the order of the gaps written in the LaTeX formula.
-To properly navigate between gaps on a page in a situation when you have two gaps – one over another (e.g. integration limits), you should always define the upper limit first.
+To properly navigate between gaps on a page in a situation where you have two gaps – one over another (e.g., integration limits), you should always define the upper limit first.

 Example: \(\int^\gap{b}_\gap{a}f(x)dx\)